baerengraben/ioBroker.swiss-weather-api/README.md

 ### Getting started
 1. Get a free accout on https://developer.srgssr.ch/
-1. Make sure using the product "SRG-SSR-PUBLIC-API-V2" since this is their free product
 1. Go to "My Apps" and create a new App.
-This will create a specific ConsumerKey and ConsumerSecret
+Here you can choose a Product.
+"Freemium" is their free product.
+If you only want to do 50 request per day or/and don't want to pay for more request per day, "Freemium" is what you want to choose.
+Now, this will create a specific ConsumerKey and ConsumerSecret
 1. Find out Longitude / Latitude (decimal degrees) of the chosen location for which forecast is needed
 1. Install this Adapter on ioBroker => This can take several minutes (~7min on a Raspberry Pi 3)
 1. On Adapter Configuration fill in